 For general information about the many opportunities for joining a fraternity or sorority at DePauw, please visit the Campus Living and Community Development Office, located on the first floor of Anderson Street Hall.
 For council specific information for joining a fraternity or sorority at DePauw, please visit council-specific pages.
 For information about specific chapters on our campus, please visit the chapter-specific pages.

-Panhellenic Association has scheduled their Recruitment Process to begin Thursday, January 31st, 2013 and run through the first weekend of February 2013.
-The minimum cumulative GPA needed to not only participate in Recruitment, but to receive a bid from a Panhellenic organization is 2.5.
+Panhellenic Association has scheduled their Recruitment Process to begin Thursday, January 29th, 2015 and run through the first weekend of February 2015.
+The Panhellenic Association does not require a specific grade-point average to participate in recruitment as each chapter makes its own membership decisions.
+However, each sorority has a minimum grade requirement to be considered for membership and initiation.
 For additional information about Panhellenic Association as well as their Formal Recruitment Process, please refer to their page.
-Registration for Panhellenic recruitment is currently open and can be accessed via the link on the left side of this page.